A Realistic Retelling of Journey to the West?

 This might suggest a more religiously accurate version of Sun Wukong’s golden headband would include a figure or jewel representing Akshobhya.

-II.
-The Mantra
+2. The Mantra

 Given the above information, I’d like to suggest the tightening spell for Monkey’s headband—within the context of our thought experiment—is the Akshobhya Mantra!
 There are two kinds.
 I’ll leave it up to you which one you like best.
 The first is a short recitation of the buddha’s name: O a kṣo bhya hūṃ (fig. 4).
-This can be very roughly translated as “Praise to the Immovable One!”.
+This can be very roughly translated as “Praise to the Immovable One!”
 Om and Hum are both holy syllables invoking spiritual power and enlightenment, respectively.
 They also appear in the more well-known Oṃ maṇi padme hūṃ (Ch: An mo ni ba mi hong, 唵嘛呢叭咪吽).
 One Chinese version of the name mantra appears to be “An a bie zha zhi ga hong hong” (唵 阿別炸枝嘎 吽吽).

 Fig. 4 – The Siddham and Uchen script versions of the short mantra (larger version).
 Based on information found here.
 Fig. 5 – A version of the longer chant with Uchen script, as well as English and Chinese transliterations (larger version).
 Based on an image found here.